Qeolvdxu/ride_the_commandline/README.md

     Your goal is to find any number of one line commands that will:
     * Run the HAYDEN_trash.sh script
-    * compile the created files
+    * Compile the created files
-    * delete all source files for programs that do not compile
+    * Delete all source files for programs that do not compile
-    * organize the files into seperate directories based on return value
+    * Organize the files into seperate directories based on return value